lokdevp/react-native-media-meta/README.md

 # React Native Media Meta

 > Get media file metadata in your React Native app

+## Modifications from the orginal repo

-> Audio Only Version for Android
+> Changes are only for Android

+  * Only audio metadata (video files ignored)
-> Duration in seconds
+  * Duration in seconds
-> Chapter Metadata for audio
+  * Chapters metadata for audio

 ## Installation